ksmithut/sse_chat/slides.md

 <!-- -->
 <!-- -->

-> "Why isn't the document list showing the newly submitted documents?"
+> "Why isn't the data list showing the newly submitted information?"

 - D. Ziner, Product Manager

 <!-- -->
 <!-- -->

-> "Could we add a notification for when a new approval becomes available?"
+> "Could we add a notification for when a new update becomes available?"

 - CEO in a passing conversation